romamik/blog.romamik.com/src/content/blog/2025-09-04-typed-eval-rs.md

 }
 ```

 This works, but there is one aspect missing.
-When the compiler constructs a new closure by combining any previous ones, all previous closures are moved into that new closure, and the compiler has some closures stored and reused during compilation, like for example a function that adds two integers.
-Because of this, we need to be able to clone our functions.
+We need to own the function that is returned from the `downcast` function.
+We can implement `downcast` so that it concumes the `DynFn`.
+But would be much more convenient if we just return a clone of the stored concrete functions.

-For this, I introduce a new trait:
+For this, we introduce a new trait:

 ```rs
 pub trait ClonableFn<Arg, Ret>: Fn(&Arg) -> Ret {